Nicolas-Orozco/nickorfield/src/pages/posts/for-novel-teeth.md

 looming from\
 the north winds?\
 It remains to peep\
-in ruins, peers on mines\
+in ruins, peers on landmines\
 of gold\
 through a narrow peak\
 and between the rock\